Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let b = BytesMut::from(&b"hello"[..]); assert_eq!(b.len(), 5);

-Returns true if the BytesMut
+Returns true if the BytesMut has a length of 0.

 Examples